rahulrai-in/thecloudblog/tcb/content/lab/Generating Dynamic Open Graph Images with Azure Functions/index.md

 func azure functionapp publish <function app name> --build remote
 ```

-Once deployed, you can add the query string `t=Puppeteer on Azure Function` to the URL of the function and send a request to the resultant URL, which should return an image in the response.
+Once deployed, you can add the query string `t=Azure Functions Rock!!` to the URL of the function and send a request to the resultant URL, which should return an image in the response.

 {{< img src="3.png" alt="Puppeteer on Azure Function" >}}